bionetslab/grn-benchmark/src/scanet/Paper reproduction/README.md

-# SCANeT Paper results Reproduction
+# SCANet Paper results Reproduction

-This repository contains scripts for reproducing results of the two studies of the [SCANeT](https://academic.oup.com/bioinformatics/article/39/11/btad644/7325353) paper.
+This repository contains scripts for reproducing results of the two studies of the [SCANet](https://academic.oup.com/bioinformatics/article/39/11/btad644/7325353) paper.
-The author didn't puplish the parmeters used to generate the results of the paper.
+The author hasn't puplished the parmeters used to generate the results of the paper.
 The inferred modules were published instead but this is not enough to reproduce the results.
 I contacted him to ask for the parmeters but got no reply.
 So it wasn't possible to reproduce exactly the same results.
-I got the same data that was used in the paper, followed the same methodology and workflow of SCANeT, used the defult parameters and generated the results.
+I worked on the same data that was used in the paper, followed the same methodology and workflow of SCANet, used the defult parameters and generated the results.

 ## Dependencies

-- Python 3.8 or higher
+- Python 3.6 or higher
 - scanet
 - pandas
 - matplotlib